 |Junior, Senior||First-year student, sophomore|

 |Graduate student||Junior, senior (interested in going to graduate school or working in academia after graduation)|

 |Alumni, industry representative||Junior, senior (interested in joining industry after graduation)

 Mark your calendar

-The program’s matching algorithm will recommend up to three mentors or mentees who pair well with individuals based on profile responses.
+Mentees initiate mentoring experience by sending mentors a connection request.
 The Oredigger Network experience runs for six months unless pair decide to end earlier.

 Three reasons to join